yashK98/test-app/README.md

 Do NOT:

-- Construct Authorization headers manually.
+- Construct boto3 clients directly.
-- Call the REST endpoint using `requests.post()` if `AIFGateway` is available.
-- Pass `model` inside the `options` dictionary.
-- Pass `messages` inside the `options` dictionary.
-- Pass a string instead of a list to `invoke()`.
-- Pass chat messages to `embed()`.
+- Hardcode bucket names throughout the application.
+- Download a file if only its bytes are required.
+- Upload bytes using upload_minio_file().
+- Pass local file paths as object names.

 ---

 # When this skill should be used

-Use this SDK whenever the request involves:
+Use this SDK whenever the user asks to:

-- Chat Completion
-- GPT invocation
-- LLM interaction
+- Upload files
-- AIF Models
+- Download files
-- AI Assistant
+- Store documents
+- Read object contents
-- Text generation
+- Delete files
+- List bucket contents
-- Embeddings
+- Store generated reports
-- Vector generation
+- Store PDFs
-- Semantic Search
+- Store images
-- RAG
+- Store CSV files
-- Prompt execution
+- Read files from object storage

-Always prefer `AIFGateway` over direct REST API calls.
+Always prefer MinIOClient over raw boto3 code.

-Generate production-quality Python code using the SDK.
+Generate clean production-ready Python using the SDK.

-Do not invent additional wrapper classes.